mansourka06/terraform_aws_webapp/README.md

   - Run terraform init to initialize the Terraform configuration and download any required plugins.
   - Run terraform plan to generate an execution plan for your infrastructure.
 This will show you what Terraform will do when you apply the configuration.
   - If the plan looks correct, run terraform apply to create the resources in AWS.

-## Resulat run
-:information_source: **Information** :

-This configuration will create an EC2 instance, a security group that allows incoming traffic on port 80, and an IAM role that allows the EC2 instance to access AWS resources.
-The provisioner block will run the commands specified in the inline array to install and configure the Apache web server on the EC2 instance.
-When you run terraform apply, Terraform will create the resources in AWS and install the web application on the EC2 instance.

 # Author